-Ten notable types of personality disorders have been identified.
-Here are their key characteristic and the way in which they impact behaviour.
+These are ten notable types of personality disorders and their key characteristic as well as the ways they impact behaviour.

 1. Cluster A